k-erby/iot-spring-app/README.md

 ## Design Document

-The design document is held on the Wiki for this repo.
-Each page represents a different aspect of this project.
+The assn4 design doc is: `Seng330_Assn4_designDoc.pdf`

+The assn3 design doc is: `Seng330_Assn3_designDoc.pdf`

+Both versions have been kept to show the progress in the repo.

 ## Contribute to the Repo